 *These people's names have been changed to protect their identities and those of their families or victims.

-Next story in National: Union watching postal services offshore
+Next story in New Zealand: Union watching postal services offshore

 Copyright © 2014, Radio New Zealand